strimzi/proposals/066-topic-replication-factor-change.md

   ...
 ```

-The `skip_rack_awareness_check` parameter configures whether to skip the rack awareness sanity check or not (disabled by default).
+The `skip_rack_awareness_check` parameter configures whether to skip the rack awareness sanity check or not (default to false).
 In case of a single-rack deployment, the Topic Operator automatically enables `skip_rack_awareness_check` to allow replication factor changes.

 The `goals` parameter is a comma separated list of goals used to generate the automatic cluster rebalance for the replication factor change.